 The celebrated Made in/with Luxembourg selection features Zoé Wittock’s Jumbo, Bruce McDonald’s Dreamland, as well as Zabou Breitman and Éléa Gobbé-Mévellec’s The Swallows of Kabul which will be screened for free in a charity screening for Stand Speak Rise Up, which works to defend the women victim of sexual crimes during wartime.
 Finally, Eric Schockmel’s documentary Tune Into the Future (Samsa Film) tells the story of Luxembourger Hugo Gernsback, the man who invented the very term “science-fiction.”

-The traditional evening dedicated to Luxembourg short films, and the masterclasses delivered by Costa-Gavras and Jean-François Laguionie (The Prince's Voyage) will embellish the rich programme of the Luxembourg City Film Festival, which is also launching its first Industry Days (read Cineuropa's interview with festival director Alexis Juncosa).
-Let us not forget the VR Pavilion which moves to Neimënster and will inaugurate a new and promising official competition dedicated to new creations.
+The traditional evening dedicated to Luxembourg short films, and the masterclasses delivered by Costa-Gavras and Jean-François Laguionie (The Prince's Voyage [+]) will embellish the rich programme of the Luxembourg City Film Festival, which is also launching its first Industry Days (read our interview with festival director Alexis Juncosa).
+Let us not forget the VR Pavilion which moves to Neimënster and will inaugurate a new and promising official competition dedicated to new creations (read the news).

 Article written by Guilhem Caillard for CINEUROPA